-Emissions of air pollutants like sulphur dioxide can travel long distances, and in recent years emissions from maritime transport have increasingly affected air quality in the EU.
+Emissions of air pollutants like sulphur dioxide can travel long distances.
+In recent years, emissions from maritime transport have increasingly affected air quality in the EU.
 Sulphur dioxide emissions cause acid rain and combine with other pollutants to generate fine particles.
 This particulate matter contributes to the overall PM2,5 air pollution burden in the EU.

 As of 1 January 2020, EU Member States will also have to ensure that ships in all EU waters except SOx-ECAs use fuels with a sulphur content of no more than 0.5%.
 The same requirement, also called the global sulphur cap, will also enter into force globally as decided in October 2016 by the International Maritime Organization (IMO), a United Nations specialised agency and governing body for the MARPOL Convention.
 This landmark decision will significantly reduce the impact of ship emissions on human health and ensure a global level playing field for ship operators.

 The codified legislation addressing sulphur oxides emissions from shipping in the EU is Directive (EU) 2016/802 regulating the sulphur content of certain liquid fuels.
 It contains the latest limits for marine fuels mentioned above which were introduced by Directive 2012/33/EU amending Directive Directive 1999/32/EC, and is the result of a sustained period of legislative development.